-- A. Leases are recognized as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Company.
-For short-term leases or leases of low-value assets, lease payments are recognized as an expense on a straight-line basis over the lease term. - B. Lease liabilities include the net present value of the remaining lease payments at the commencement date, discounted using the incremental borrowing interest rate.
-Lease payments are comprised of fixed payments, less any lease incentives receivable.

-The Company subsequently measures the lease liability at amortized cost using the interest method and recognizes interest expense over the lease term.
+- (14) Leasing arrangements (lessee) right-of-use assets/ lease liabilities - A. Leases are recognized as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Group.
+For short-term leases or leases of low-value assets, lease payments are recognized as an expense on a straight-line basis over the lease term. - B. Lease liabilities include the net present value of the remaining lease payments at the commencement date, discounted using the incremental borrowing interest rate.The Group subsequently measures the lease liability at amortized cost using the interest method and recognizes interest expense over the lease term.
 The lease liability is remeasured and the amount of remeasurement is recognized as an adjustment to the right-of-use asset when there are changes in the lease term or lease payments and such changes do not arise from contract modifications.